jshuadvd/hacks-n-notes/ec2.md

 ## Storage

+- encrypt sensitive data
+- use IAM to be more protected

+### Block Storage
 - use **EBS** Block Storage for data you want to persist after the session expires
-- encrypy sensitive data
+- Standard vs IOPS (Input-Output)
-- use IAM to be more protected
+- IOPS is more expensive
+- You can create Snapshots and saved them in **EBS** (only adds incremental deltas to memory, to make storage more efficient)

 ## AMI
 > Amazon Machine Image